Doxa SA

-Montres DOXA S.A. is an independent Swiss watch manufacturer founded in 1889.
+Montres DOXA S.A. (/ˈdɒksə/), or simply Doxa (often stylized as DOXA), is an independent Swiss watch manufacturer founded in 1889.
 Doxa is best known for its dive watches.
 The name Doxa (Δόξα) is the Greek word for "belief" or "opinion", or in Christian contexts, "glory".

-After the Swiss watch industry was devastated by the introduction of quartz watches in the 1970s, the company changed ownership several times.
+Doxa has pioneered numerous innovations in diving watches, including the patented no-decompression bezel, helium release valve, and signature high-visibility orange dial.
+The company and its SUB watch line became more widely known in the 1960's by partnering with U.S. Divers, Jacques Cousteau, and the United States Navy, and by popularization by author Clive Cussler and his Dirk Pitt character.